BlendedSiteGenerator/Blended/README.md

 * content_page.html (Not required but the site looks better)
 * nav(1-6).html (You can have up to 6 different nav templates.
 For example, `nav2.html`)

-in these files you place the markup for each section to be generated.
+In these files you place the markup for each section to be generated.

 You have some variables that you can use in your templates to pull in values while building: